googleapis/google-cloud-ruby/google-cloud-vmware_engine/README.md

-# Ruby Client for the Google Cloud VMware Engine API
+# Ruby Client for the VMware Engine API

-API Client library for the Google Cloud VMware Engine API
+The Google VMware Engine API lets you programmatically manage VMware environments.

-Google Cloud VMware Engine is a fully managed service that lets you run the VMware platform in Google Cloud.
-VMware Engine provides you with VMware operational continuity so you can benefit from a cloud consumption model and lower your total cost of ownership.
-VMware Engine also offers on-demand provisioning, pay-as-you-grow, and capacity optimization.

 Actual client classes for the various versions of this API are defined in _versioned_ client gems, with names of the form `google-cloud-vmware_engine-v*`.